robosina/CVEDIA-RT-SDK/tutorials/custom_yolov5_model.md

 },
 ```

-After modifying this file, restart CVEDIA-RT and start your instance.
+Change the `model_file` with your new `URI` and save.
+Afterwards restart CVEDIA-RT and start your Instance.
 You should now see the output of your model.
 You can confirm this by looking at the `debug` log and seeing what model got loaded.